stomur/lead-pilot/README.md

 # SoKat Lead Pilot

-A Streamlit app that captures, qualifies, and stores inbound leads for SoKat AI into a Google Sheet and Excel.
+A lightweight Streamlit app that captures, qualifies, and stores inbound leads to Google Sheets and Excel.

-## Setup Instructions
+## To deploy:

-1. Add your OpenAI API key and GCP service account JSON to Streamlit Cloud or secrets.toml
+1. Upload to GitHub
-2. Run the app: `streamlit run app.py`
+2. Add your OpenAI key and GCP service account to Streamlit Secrets
-3. Fill out the form and check your connected Google Sheet
+3. Run: `streamlit run app.py`